ColetteThomson/famous-quotes-quiz/README.md

 * As a new user, I want to see my overall results from a quiz, along with correct answers if needed
 * As a new user, I want to complete the quiz against a countdown timer
 * As a new user, I want to be able to 'reset' the quiz and start again, if I should so choose
+* As a new user, I would like the option of entering a username.

 #### Regular User Goals
 * As a regular user, I want to be able to easily contact the organisation